Empirical priors for prediction in sparse high-dimensional linear regression: Empirical Bayes predictive distribution

 If $\sigma^2$ were known, or if a plug-in estimator is used, then the conditional posterior predictive distribution of $\tilde y$, given $S$, is familiar, and given by

 To obtain the predictive distribution for $\tilde y$, we simply need to integrate out $S$ with respect to its posterior, i.e.,

-Of course, one cannot evaluate this sum because there are too many terms.
-However, we can run our previously described MCMC procedure to sample from the posterior distribution of $S$, resulting in a Monte Carlo approximation of the predictive density $f_{\tilde X}^n(\tilde y)$ at some set values of $\tilde y$.
-Alternatively, one can sample new $\tilde y$ from $f_{\tilde X}^n(\tilde y \mid S)$ along the Markov chain.
+Of course, one cannot evaluate this sum because there are too many terms, but it is possible to use samples of $S$ from the marginal posterior, $\pi^n(\cdot)$, to get a Monte Carlo approximation of the predictive density $f_{\tilde X}^n(\tilde y)$ at some set values of $\tilde y$.
+Alternatively, one can augment the aforementioned MCMC algorithm to sample $\tilde y$ from $f_{\tilde X}^n(\tilde y \mid S)$ along the Markov chain; see below.
 Having a sample from the predictive distribution is advantageous when it comes to creating posterior credible sets for prediction.
 For example, in the $d=1$ case, a 95\% posterior prediction interval can be found by computing quantiles of the sample taken from the predictive distribution.

 Very little changes when the inverse gamma prior for $\sigma^2$ is adopted.
 Indeed, the predictive density $f_{\tilde X}^n(\tilde y\mid S)$ is just the density for a $d$-variate Student-t distribution, with $2a_0 + \alpha n$ degrees of freedom, location $\tilde X_S \hat\beta_S$, and scale matrix